 Table of contents

 I hate to sound like a broken record but if you have been cooking my recipes for a while, you know I am obsessed with my Instant Pot.
-And Instant Pot frozen whole chicken tops the list.
+Cooking frozen chicken has never been easier!

 - No thawing required: Yes that is correct, cook from frozen!
-You will never be stuck wondering what is for dinner because you forgot to thaw chicken in the morning!
+You will never wonder at 5 o’clock what is for dinner because you forgot to thaw chicken in the morning!

 - 2 ingredients: Only the frozen chicken and water, so easy.

 - Juicy breasts: All the steam and moisture is locked in in the pressure cooker resulting in the most juicy chicken breast ever.
 If you follow the recipe of course, I promise!